lixzhang/R-MRO-MRS/README.md

 To download the source file (a Jupyter notebook), open the following link, then right click on "Raw" and select "Save target as": https://github.com/lixzhang/R-MRO-MRS/blob/master/Introduction_to_MRO_and_MRS.ipynb

+---
+Created by a Microsoft Employee.
+Copyright (C) Microsoft.
+All Rights Reserved.